wordswords/dotfiles/README.md

 I have written a few helper scripts in ~/.dotfiles/bin

+### `gg.sh`,`so.sh`, `ai.sh`, `gg`, `so`, `ai`

+You can pipe multiple lines of text to these scripts.
+They will look up the result in:

+`gg.sh` - Google
+`so.sh` - Stack Overflow
+`ai.sh` - ChatGPT (providing you have an API key)

+The first two will open a new tab or web browser in Firefox (only works in Ubuntu) with your query on those sites.

+The third will output the result of the query to STDOUT, and also save the result on your clipboard.

+You can also use the three commands WITHOUT the extension to allow for easy `<cmd> <query>` use while in a interactive console, for example

+$ `ai why are cornflakes crunchy?`

 ### `search-ebooks.sh <term>`

 This searches my ThinkSation server for epub books according to a wildcard.